microsoft/autogen/samples/tools/testbed/README.md

 The algorithm for populating the `DEST_FOLDER` is as follows:

 1. Recursively copy the contents of `./incudes` to DEST_FOLDER.
-This folder contains all the basic starter files for running a scenario, including an ENV file which will set the Docker environment variables.
+This folder contains all the basic starter files for running a scenario.
-2. Append the OAI_CONFIG_LIST to the ENV file so that autogen may access these secrets.
-3. Recursively copy the scenario folder (if `template` in the json scenario definition points to a folder) to DEST_FOLDER.
+2. Recursively copy the scenario folder (if `template` in the json scenario definition points to a folder) to DEST_FOLDER.
 If the `template` instead points to a file, copy the file, but rename it to `scenario.py`
-4. Apply any templating, as outlined in the prior section.
+3. Apply any templating, as outlined in the prior section.
-5. Write a run.sh file to DEST_FOLDER that will be executed by Docker when it is loaded.
+4. Write a run.sh file to DEST_FOLDER that will be executed by Docker when it is loaded.

 ## Scenario Execution Algorithm

 Once the scenario has been expanded it is run (via run.sh).
 This script will execute the following steps:

-1. Read and set the ENV environment variables
-2. If a file named `global_init.sh` is present, run it.
+1. If a file named `global_init.sh` is present, run it.
-3. If a file named `scenario_init.sh` is present, run it.
+2. If a file named `scenario_init.sh` is present, run it.
-4. Install the requirements file (if running in Docker)
+3. Install the requirements file (if running in Docker)
-5. Run the Autogen scenario via `python scenario.py`
+4. Run the Autogen scenario via `python scenario.py`
-6. Clean up (delete cache, etc.)
+5. Clean up (delete cache, etc.)
-7. If a file named `scenario_finalize.sh` is present, run it.
+6. If a file named `scenario_finalize.sh` is present, run it.
-8. If a file named `global_finalize.sh` is present, run it.
+7. If a file named `global_finalize.sh` is present, run it.
-9. echo "SCENARIO COMPLETE !#!#", signaling that all steps completed.
+8. echo "SCENARIO COMPLETE !#!#", signaling that all steps completed.

 Notably, this means that scenarios can add custom init and teardown logic by including `scenario_init.sh` and `scenario_finalize.sh` files.